V-Cent/TTE/docs/tech/tov.md

 :::

 Instead of using free-run to cancel the recovery of attacks, you can use a spell then instantly cancel it for the same effect.
 This is usually faster than FRC but harder to perform.
 A perfect spell cancel will give control back to the user after 15 frames.

+#### Pseudo Quick Turn

+Without the quick turn skill, there is a small animation when a character changes directions abruptly.
+This animation can get your character punished, especially when you try to turn and attack just after.

+To avoid this, you can start a free-run (while walking away), do a quick 180° (by rotating the left-stick) and let go of free-run.
+Your character will perform a (slower) quick turn and be ready way earlier than having to wait for the animation.

+You can also use the battle arena perimeter to quick turn.
+While touching it, you can turn around on the same speed as the quick turn skill.

 :::tagging{data-tags="{'todo' : true}"}
 #### Spell Chant Reduction